pl853/Advanced-Databases-Guide/README.md

    - a Candidate key which is the smallest set of attributes that form a superkey ( a superkey is a set of keys that uniquely define an entity).
 For example, if a table has the primarykeys: id firstname lastname, the candidate key can be either (id,firstname) or (id,lastname) or (firstname,lastname).

 SQL </br>
-SQL is a language than declares the WHAT and not the HOW.
+Is a language that declares the WHAT and not the HOW.
 The language consist of four categories.

 The Data Definition Language (DDL) is used to create relations (tables).